Here On The Inside

 Just Like This

-I point all of this out not to paint me as some extraordinary character, as there are many out there who are like me.
-I want it to serve as a contrast to the experiences I’ve heard commonly expressed by my acquaintances.
-I’ve discovered that many individuals suffered great lengths throughout their lives due to doing the opposite.
+I want this to serve as a contrast to the experiences I’ve heard commonly expressed by my acquaintances.
+I’ve discovered that many individuals suffered at great lengths throughout their lives due to doing the opposite.
 Instead of trusting their judgment and who they are, they listened to others’ edicts and judgments.

 This honor was expanded upon when I chose to embrace my homosexuality and establish my life with my husband, eschewing the idea of fitting into heteronormative society (a much stronger entity at the time) or producing our own children.